pingidentity/terraform-docs/docs/best-practices/index.md

 Ultimately the safest way to recover from secrets that have been leaked is to rotate them in the source system, which can be an impactful activity if other systems or individuals depend on that credential.

-To mitigate these risks, it's recommended to use secure secrets management tools and practices.
+To mitigate these risks, it is recommended to use secure secrets management tools and practices.
 Terraform supports various mechanisms for securely managing secrets, including environment variables, encrypted state files, and integration with dedicated secrets management systems like AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault.
 These tools provide controlled access to secrets, audit trails, and the ability to rotate secrets periodically or in response to a breach.

 By keeping secrets out of source control and employing robust secrets management strategies, users can significantly enhance the security posture of their infrastructure deployments.
 This approach not only protects sensitive information but also aligns with compliance requirements and best practices for secure infrastructure management.